xyphro/UsbGpib/README.md

 ## Mounting the PCB

-Mounting is fairly simple, as there are no extremly small components.
+Mounting is fairly simple, as there are no extremely small components.
 I suggest to mount first all the SMD components, followed by the bulky connectors.
 <img src="https://raw.githubusercontent.com/xyphro/UsbGpib/master/pictures/mounting.jpg" width="80%"/>